-The California Theatre opened in 1927 as a vaudeville and film house, but closed its doors 30 years ago.
-Now, after more than five years of reconstruction and restoration, the California has opened its doors.
+The California Theatre opened in 1927 as a vaudeville and film house, but closed its doors in 1974.
+After more than five years of reconstruction and restoration, the California reopened its doors in 2004, and is currently home to OSJ and Symphony Silicon Valley.
 Its elaborate interiors have been opulently restored, while important additions for audience comfort and theatrical production have been added.
 The California Theatre is one of the region’s most important performance facilities.

 The 1,100-seat auditorium, slightly smaller than England’s Glyndebourne and Venice’s historic Teatro la fenice, joins the select ranks of the world’s most intimate opera houses.
 There are only 20 rows of seats in the orchestra section, five rows in the grand tier, and six in the mezzanine.
 Each seat offers close proximity to the stage, essential for engaging theatre, and acoustics are excellent in all areas of the theatre.